 Before Asle could get in touch with local police, in the early morning of April 28, 1908, Gunness’s Indiana farmhouse erupted in flames.
 Under a burnt piano were the bodies of three children and a headless woman everyone assumed to be Gunness.
-Police believed the fire to be set by Ray Lamphere, a hired hand who had been harassing Gunness.
-He was arrested and charged with arson and murder when Asle Helgelien showed up with his theory that Gunness had murdered his brother and set the house on fire to hide her crime.
+Police believed the fire to be set by Ray Lamphere, a hired hand and Gunness’s suspected lover.
+He was arrested and charged with arson when Asle Helgelien showed up with his theory that Gunness had murdered his brother and set the house on fire to hide her crime.
 The authorities investigated and soon found remains all over the farm, including those of Andrew Helgelien.
-Amid the remains found in the hog pens, police also found the bones of the foster child Gunness claimed had gone away to California.
+Amid the remains found in the hog pens, police also discovered the bones of the foster child Gunness claimed had gone away to California.

 Twelve hours before the fire, Gunness had been to a lawyer to draft a will, as she said she feared Lamphere would kill her and burn her house down.
-Lamphere, who was later convicted of arson, admitted that he had set the fire and that Gunness had drugged and killed her children, but he insisted Gunness escaped unharmed.
-He claimed the headless body was that of a woman who had come to the farm to be a housekeeper and that Gunness had stolen over $6 million (in 2015 dollars) from her murder victims.
+Lamphere, who was later convicted of arson, admitted on his deathbed in 1910 that he had set the fire and that Gunness had drugged and killed her children, but he insisted Gunness escaped unharmed.
+He claimed the headless body was that of a woman who had come to the farm to be a housekeeper and that Gunness had stolen millions from her murder victims.
 Because the corpse in the house didn’t quite match Gunness’s 280-pound frame and her bank account was suspiciously emptied the day before the fire.

-6. MARION FRANKLIN ROGERS // 1929
+6. Marion Franklin Rogers // 1929

 Rogers testified that on the night in question, he got drunk with the defendants, was slightly injured after a fall from his mule, and vanished voluntarily because Ruminer wanted to postpone the wedding ceremony.
-His identity proved difficult to confirm, as some swore him to be their friend and neighbor while others refused to believe he truly was Franklin.
+His identity proved difficult to confirm, as some swore him to be their friend and neighbor, while others refused to believe he truly was Franklin.
 While handwriting comparisons seemed to support Rogers’s claim, tests of a pile of charred bones from the woods were inconclusive, and Ruminer did not acknowledge him as her former beau even though he recognized her father by name and serenaded her with her favorite songs both a cappella and on the harp.
 Ultimately the men on trial went free, and Rogers died of exposure in December 1932.
 Whether the real Franklin was murdered or Rogers merely faked his disappearance has yet to be positively established.

-7. ALFRED ROUSE // 1930
+7. Alfred Rouse // 1930

 He picked up a hitchhiker and promptly beat him with a mallet, set him in the driver’s seat, and lit a match.
 Rouse assumed his crime wound remain unseen in the early hours of the morning, but he was spotted by two witnesses.
 After his arrest, Rouse claimed the car had burst into flames when he left the hitchhiker alone with a lit cigar and asked him to fill the tank with some gas canisters.
 The police didn’t buy it, and Rouse was hanged in 1931.

 Forensic scientists are still trying to identify Rouse’s victim thanks to a particularly solid DNA specimen, but so far they have only been able to eliminate a few candidates.

-8. JOHN STONEHOUSE // 1974
+8. John Stonehouse // 1974

 He had aspirations to be prime minister, but problems in his personal and political life were getting in the way.
 He was trapped in an unhappy marriage and wished to be with his secretary and lover, Sheila Buckley.
-Taking inspiration from Frederick Forsythe’s novel The Day of the Jackal, Stonehouse decided to create an alternate identity with the name A.J.
-Markham.
+Taking inspiration from Frederick Forsythe’s novel The Day of the Jackal, Stonehouse decided to create an alternate identity with the name Joseph Markham.
 He acquired a passport under his assumed name, opened foreign bank accounts to channel hidden funds, and finally staged his disappearance while on a trip to Florida in November 1974.

 On November 7—right around the time when Stonehouse vanished—the wealthy Richard John Bingham, Earl of Lucan, disappeared after being suspected in an attack in which his wife was beaten and the nanny murdered.
 When Stonehouse visited a bank in Australia, a teller became suspicious when he made a sizable deposit.
-Believing the man could be Lord Lucan, police put him under surveillance only to discover he was the missing John Stonehouse.
-Stonehouse was deported back to Britain, where he was sentenced to seven years in prison for theft and fraud.
+Believing the man could be Lord Lucan, police put him under surveillance, only to discover he was the missing John Stonehouse.
+He was deported back to Britain, where he was sentenced to seven years in prison for theft and fraud.
 Lord Lucan, however, was never seen again.